ubccr/genesysv/docs/source/index.rst

    Figure shows an example of an add filter panel page.

 After you hit save, you should see a page for selecting filter panel.
-This page should list only one name--``User Information``.
+This page should list only one name – ``User Information``.
 Click on ``User Information``, which will lead you to a page to edit the new panel you created.
 Notice that this time the ``Filter fields`` section has less options to select from, see Figure :numref:`edit_filter_panel`.